 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Birth of a Mercenary.
 Please enjoy.

 “Help!
 Help!”
 Her cries spurred him to action.
-The young man loved her and would do anything for her, though she did not reciprocate.
+The young man loved her and would do anything for her.
+It didn’t matter to him that she did not reciprocate.

-He dropped his hoe and dashed to his humble cottage.
-The young man pushed aside furniture and removed a straw floor mat to reveal a hole where he hid his broadsword.
-Perhaps he should have returned it to the royal military when the war was over but amongst the scores of weapons pilfered from the mass of fallen soldiers that were to be sold on the black market, no one was going notice a single missing broadsword.
-Continue reading “Short Story Saturday: Birth of a Mercenary”
+He dropped his hoe and dashed into his humble cottage.
+There he pushed his meager cupboard and removed a straw floor mat.
+It revealed a hole where he hid his broadsword.
+Perhaps he should have returned it to the royal military after the war was over but then again, he feared no repercussion from his action.
+Considering the scores of weapons pilfered from the mass of fallen soldiers that were to be sold on the black market, no one was going to notice a single missing broadsword.

 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled The Tower.
 Please enjoy.

 A pair of adventurers approached an oblong, white-bricked tower.
 The two had journeyed from afar and had overcome many perils to arrive that day.
 What Arthur sought awaited him at the top of the tower.
 Dangling around his neck was the most valuable thing in the world to him, a silver locket given to him by his queen.
 He looked over to his wizard friend and heaved a deep sigh.
 Initially, he did not wish to anyone along on this journey.
 The man acquiesced, though, when Merlin told him that entrance into the tower was impossible without his assistance.

 Hello everyone!
 Introducing for the first time a new feature on my blog called Short Story Saturday!
 Every Saturday I will be posting a short story for your perusal.
 While some may be connected to other stories, they are going to be, for the most part, one-offs.
 I hope you enjoy them.
 The first one is entitled A True Friend.